cran/LikertMakeR/README.md

   1. they are in common usage and easily understood,

-  2. In practice, all measures are bounded by the constraints of the measurement device, meaning that they also have upper and lower boundaries and discrete units of measurement, which means that:
+  2. In practice, all measures are bounded by the constraints of the measurement tool, meaning that they also have upper and lower boundaries and discrete units of measurement, which means that:

   3. results and conclusions drawn from technically-correct non-parametric